primodiumxyz/reactive-tables/README.md

 ## Details

-### Entity points
+### Entry points

-There are basically 3 entity points to the package, which are all exported from the main module:
+There are basically 3 entry points to the package, which are all exported from the main module:

-1. `createWrapper` - The main entity point, which takes the MUD configuration, and returns the registry, table definitions, the TinyBase store wrapper and a storage adapter for RPC/indexer-client sync.
+1. `createWrapper` - The main entry point, which takes the MUD configuration, and returns the registry, table definitions, the TinyBase store wrapper and a storage adapter for RPC/indexer-client sync.
 2. `createLocalTable` (and `createLocal<type>Table` templates) - A factory function for creating local tables, with the same API as contract tables.
 3. `query`, `$query`, `useQuery` - Global methods for querying multiple tables at once, and watching for changes.